-Feedback from older people, via organisations of older people as well as those run on behalf of older people, has played a part in shaping this strategy and the output from recent consultation exercises has been taken into account.

-The Rochford LSP Information Day focus of complete a short questionnaire relating to services to older people.

-A focus group was held in mid-2010 in Hullbridge and was attended by an invited group of 15 older people from across the district.
+- 8.1 Feedback from older people, via organisations of older people as well as those run on behalf of older people, has played a part in shaping this strategy and the output from recent consultation exercises has been taken into account. - 8.2 The first Rochford LSP Information Day held in 2010 focused on older people and participants were asked to complete a short questionnaire relating to services to older people. - 8.3 A focus group was held in mid-2010 in Hullbridge and was attended by an invited group of 15 older people from across the district.